rhian-cs/rust-tutorial-raycaster/README.md

 # raycaster

-This is my test repository where I followed this great blog post by @grantshady: https://grantshandy.github.io/posts/raycasting/
+This is my test repository where I followed this great blog post by @grantshandy: https://grantshandy.github.io/posts/raycasting/

 ## Dependencies